jeremyis78/JBookTrader/README.md

 # JBookTrader [![Build Status](https://travis-ci.org/jeremyis78/JBookTrader.svg?branch=master)](https://travis-ci.org/jeremyis78/JBookTrader)

+This project is my attempt at merging JBookTrader and JSystemTrader to help practice my software architecture/design skills.
+I want to be able to run candle-based (OHLCV) trading strategies as well as the already supported market-depth-based strategies in one project.
+There are some fundamental differences between the two projects and therein lies the challenge to overcome so both types of strategies can be traded under a single portfolio manager.
+After that's done, I also want to add the ability to automate option trading strategies based on technical analysis indicators/IV Rank to help remove my emotions from trading them.

 JBookTrader is a fully automated trading system (ATS) that can trade various types of market securities during the trading day without user monitoring.
 All aspects of trading, such as obtaining market prices, analyzing price patterns,